myTerminal/chrome-extension-helper/README.md

 - `values` - An array of possible values for the property
 - `set` - A function that takes in a new value and a callback that is passed with the value when the update is complete
 - `get` - A function that is called with the current value once it is retrieved from storage
-- `load` - A handler that accepts a value and can handle change to the value.
+- `load` (optional) - A handler that accepts a value and can handle change to the value.
 Currently, it is used internally to reflect changes on the UI and is not supposed to be used from external code.

 ## To-do